 What COBRA coverage provides.
-COBRA generally offers the same health coverage that is made available to similarly situated employees or family members; however, Life/AD&D is not available, except as provided under Fund-paid Health Extension for up to six months.
+COBRA generally offers the same health coverage that is made available to similarly situated employees or family members; however, Life/AD&D and Long-Term Disability (Metropolitan Plan only) are not available, except as provided under Fund-paid COBRA for up to six months.
 If, during the period of COBRA continuation coverage, the Plan's benefits change for active employees, the same changes will apply to COBRA recipients.

 When COBRA coverage ends.
-COBRA coverage ordinarily ends after the maximum coverage period shown in the table on page 105.
+COBRA coverage ordinarily ends after the maximum coverage period shown in the chart on page 107.
 It will stop before the end of the maximum period under any of the following circumstances:

-- A COBRA recipient fails to make the required COBRA contributions on time. - A COBRA recipient becomes enrolled in Medicare (Part A, Part B or both) after the date of the COBRA election, or becomes covered under another group plan that does not have a pre-existing conditions clause that affects the COBRA recipient's coverage.(8)
+- A COBRA recipient fails to make the required COBRA contributions on time. - A COBRA recipient becomes enrolled in Medicare (Part A, Part B or

-• Coverage has been extended for up to 29 months due to disability and there has been a final determination that the COBRA recipient is no longer disabled.
+- both) after the date of the COBRA election, or becomes covered under another group plan that does not have a pre-existing conditions clause that affects the COBRA recipient's coverage(8). - Coverage has been extended for up to 29 months due to disability and there has been a final determination that the COBRA recipient is no longer disabled.
 The COBRA recipient must notify Member Services within 30 days of any such final determination.